jforget/raku-Hamilton2/doc/Hamilton.en.md

 is the starting point of no  regional Hamiltonian path.
 Let us suppose we have a  path such as `... →  78 →→ NOR → ...`.
-The programme finds just one neighbouring department `27`  (Eure), but in the `NOR` region (Normandy), no regional Hamiltonian path ever starts from `27`.
-So the programme will not store any partial  path into the `to-do` list after removing the `... → 78 →→ NOR → ...` path.
+The programme finds just one neighbouring department `27`  (Eure), but in the `NOR` region (Normandy), the  `27` node  is an articulation  point, so  no regional Hamiltonian path ever  starts from `27`.
+The programme  will not store any partial path into the `to-do` list after removing the `... → 78 →→ NOR → ...` path.

 In the explanation above, I have presented the extraction of neighbour small areas and  the extraction of regional paths as  two distinct and